arikimolloy/lit-element-styling-solutions/docs/import-external-cssresult/README.md

 -Hard to maintain and work with

 **When to use it**:
 -When you need to be able to complexly style a shadow tree and exposing enough CSS properties is not practical.
-Within your own personal project or for internal use within your organization, not a publicly published component.
+Within your own personal project or for internal use within your organization.
+-This method should not be used in a publicly published component.

 ### Example